-You should know that with proper treatment a herniated disc does not mean a lifetime sentence of unbearable pain.
+With proper treatment a herniated disc does not mean a lifetime of unbearable pain.

-Are herniated disc serious?
+Is a herniated disc serious?
 Yes.
-However with proper care and monitoring many herniated discs can be managed successfully.
+Many herniated discs can be managed successfully with proper care and monitoring.

 - Symptoms are rapidly getting worse